Skip to Main

 There are at least three principal examiners at the FPO, all of them normally members of the Princeton faculty at the rank of assistant professor or higher.
 At least two of the examiners have not been principal readers of the dissertation, and either the chair or a co-chair must be a core demography faculty member.

-Students cannot be admitted to Princeton University through the Graduate Certificate in Demography Program since it is not a degree program.
+Students cannot be admitted to Princeton University through the Certificate in Demography Program since it is not a degree program.
+The certificate does not appear on the official transcript.

-Students must successfully complete four graduate courses in population studies: POP 501/ECO 571/SOC 531, and POP 502/ECO 572/SOC 532, and two additional elective courses pertaining to some aspect of population.
-The first two are the basic graduate courses in demography: POP 501 is offered in the fall semester and is a prerequisite for POP 502, which is offered in the spring semester.
+Students must successfully complete four graduate courses in population studies: POP 501/SOC 531, and POP 502/SOC 532, and two additional elective courses pertaining to some aspect of population.
+The first two are the basic graduate courses in demography; POP 501 is offered in the fall semester and is a prerequisite for POP 502, which is offered in the spring semester.
 The two electives must be approved by the director of graduate studies.

 Courses listed below are graduate-level courses that have been approved by the program’s faculty as well as the Curriculum Subcommittee of the Faculty Committee on the Graduate School as permanent course offerings.
 Permanent courses may be offered by the department or program on an ongoing basis, depending on curricular needs, scheduling requirements, and student interest.
 Not listed below are undergraduate courses and one-time-only graduate courses, which may be found for a specific term through the Registrar’s website.
 Also not listed are graduate-level independent reading and research courses, which may be approved by the Graduate School for individual students.